-We will incur increased costs as a result of operating as a U.S.-listed public company, and our board of directors will be required to devote substantial time to new compliance initiatives and corporate governance practices.
+We will continue to incur increased costs, as a result of operating as a U.S. -listed public company, and our board of directors will be required to devote substantial time to new compliance initiatives and corporate governance practices.

-As a public company, and particularly after we no longer qualify as an emerging growth company, we will incur significant legal, accounting and other expenses that we did not incur as a public company listed on Euronext Brussels.
+As a public company, and particularly after we no longer qualify as an emerging growth company, we will continue to incur significant legal, accounting and other expenses that we did not incur as an emerging growth company listed only on Euronext Brussels.
 We are a Dutch European public company with limited liability (Societas Europaea or SE).
-If and when our redomiciliation is completed, we will be a Belgian European public company with limited liability (Societas Europaea or SE).
-The Sarbanes-Oxley Act of 2002, the Dodd-Frank Wall Street Reform and Consumer Protection Act, the listing requirements of The NASDAQ Stock Market, or NASDAQ, and other applicable securities rules and regulations impose various requirements on non-U.S. reporting public companies, including the establishment and maintenance of effective disclosure and financial controls and corporate governance practices.
-Our board of directors and other personnel will need to devote a substantial amount of time to these compliance initiatives.
-Moreover, these rules and regulations will increase our legal and financial compliance costs and will make some activities more time-consuming and costly.
-For example, we expect that these rules and regulations may make it more difficult for us to attract and retain qualified members of our board of directors.
+If our redomiciliation is completed, we will be a Belgian European public company with limited liability (Societas Europaea or SE).
+The Sarbanes-Oxley Act of 2002, the Dodd-Frank Wall Street Reform and Consumer Protection Act, the listing requirements of the Nasdaq Stock Market, or Nasdaq, and other applicable securities rules and regulations impose various requirements on non-U.S. reporting public companies, including the establishment and maintenance of effective disclosure and financial controls and corporate governance practices.
+Our board of directors and other personnel will be required to devote a substantial amount of time to these compliance initiatives.
+Moreover, these rules and regulations will continue to increase our legal and financial compliance costs and will make some activities more time-consuming and costly.
+For example, we expect that these rules and regulations may make it more difficult and more expensive for us to obtain director and officer liability insurance, which in turn could make it more difficult for us to attract and retain qualified members of our board of directors.